aspose-slides/Aspose.Slides-Documentation/net/developer-guide/web-extensions/_index.md

 ## Create Project from Scratch: Animated Slides Transitions

-WebExtensions allows you to export presentations with animated slide transitions—you just need to set the AnimateTransitions property in WebDocumentOptions to true:
+WebExtensions allows you to export presentations with animated slide transitions—you just need to set the `AnimateTransitions` property in `WebDocumentOptions` to `true`:

 ``` csharp
 WebDocumentOptions options = new WebDocumentOptions